Antonio-Gabriel/observability_and_monitoring/README.md

 - You need to monitored the main metrics of business and system.
 - You need tools that help you to understand and debug your system in production.

-Exist others points related to cases that you can have in your project but i listed only some.
+Exist others points related to cases that you can have in your project but I listed only some.

-These are a some common questions that you ask to you for know what's the cases i need monitored or wha't i need to monitored.
+These are a some common questions that you ask to you for know what's the cases I need monitored or wha't I need to monitored.

 So obvervability and monitoring go more than thought, in many cases we need thought in how to manage the state of application and user experience.